Points of View: A Comprehensive Guide to the Different Narrative Perspectives in Literature

 Third-Person Limited

 This perspective avoids the pitfalls of first-person introspection by maintaining a degree of narrative distance.
-It enables authors to shift focus when needed, allowing for nuanced character development and plot progression.
+It gives authors the flexibility to redirect attention within the narrative, so they can develop characters in greater detail and guide the plot with deliberate precision.
 However, the limited scope may restrict the audience’s understanding of events outside the chosen character’s perspective.

 Characteristics: